jjdeprisco/JDRenderEngine/README.md

 ## Version Details:

-Current released version 1.0 - March 2021
+Current released version 2.0 - July 2021

 This tool was built on the non-commercial version of Touchdesigner